-THEY'LL TRY HIM LATER - A man tentatively identified as Ronald Mitchell was killed in Brooklyn Oct.
-13 by a policeman's bullet in the back of the head., The cop was pursuing him after he allegedly tried to steal a six-pound beef roast, worth \$5.34, from a marafter he saw the suspect reaching toward his pocket for a gun.
-No gun was found on the corpse. . . .
-IF YOU'RE 17 AND DON'T WANT TO SEE THE WORLD - The Defense Department estimates that the odds are ten to one that a qualified 18-year-old will be drafted unless he is married and has at least one child. ket.
-Patrolman David Nudelman said he fired ARE YOU OUT OF WORK? - If so, you may not realize how lucky you are.
-The October Monthly Letter of the First National City Bank points out: "Leisure ... has undeniable values and often is employed in productive ways - odd jobs around the house, studying for personal advancement, or participating in community - projects."
+ARE YOU OUT OF WORK? - If so, you may not realize how lucky you are.
+The October Monthly Letter of the First National City Bank points out: "Leisure .\. . has undeniable values and often is employed in productive ways - odd jobs around the house, studying for personal advancement, or participating in community projects."
 The Letter takes a rounded view of the unemployment problem, conceding that it's "generally true that labor resources are most efficiently employed in organized groups in the pursuit of wage or salary income.
-PILL PUSHERS-The use of "detail" men by drug firms to plug their products with doctors sometimes adds as much as 33 per cent to the cost of drugs.
+PILL PUSHERS-The use of "detail" men by drug firms to plug their products with doc- have not been appeased by Hedtors sometimes adds as much as 33 per cent to the cost of drugs.
 Yet the Oct.
 4 New York Times reported that drug firms are now expanding their army of "detail" men.
-The paper estimates there are currently 15,000 such salesmen and that the annual cost of maintaining them in the field totals \$225,000,000. . . .
+The paper estimates there are currently 15,000 such salesmen and that the annual cost of maintaining them in the field totals \$225,000,000. crop, too.